 43) St Germain Spritz (2007)

-The Italians have Apérol Spritz, and the French now have St-Germain, a fortified elderflower liqueur.
-It’s a fairly new invention, created in 2007.
-It has won several awards, including the gold medal at Monde Selection three years in a row (annual non-competitive award open to food, drinks, and cosmetics products).
+St. Germain is relatively new.
+It was created in 2007 and has won several awards, including the gold medal at Monde Selection three years in a row (an annual non-competitive award open to food, drinks, and cosmetics products).

 Its claim to fame is that it is the world’s first artisanal French liqueur, made with up to 1,000 fresh, wild, handpicked elderflower blossoms in every bottle.